 - VGA (with low colour depth)

 I like having a board with many (at least 8) SPST switches and LEDs, and momentary buttons.
+Unlike a microcontroller where it's relatively easy to spit debug information out of a serial port or to an LCD with a single C function call, debugging FPGA designs is a bit harder.
+LEDs provide a zero fuss way to break out internal signals for visualisation - if you're tracking the progress of a complex state machine, you can light up an LED when it gets to a certain point without adding any extra logic.
 While these are easy enough to add yourself, I find that it's better to get a board that has them so that you don't waste valuable user IOs or waste time investigating failures caused by your terrible soldering skills.

 Some manufacturers promote a standard form factor for add-ons, notably Digilent with their very wide range of Pmods and the Papilio One's Wings.

-If you do wish to connect high speed devices to your FPGA, make sure your board has an interface connector that supports the speeds you'll be using.
+If you would like to connect high speed devices (above 10-20 MHz) to your FPGA, make sure your board has an interface connector that supports the speeds you'll be using.
 Look for ground wires interspersed regularly between signal wires, high speed connectors (not just 0.1" headers), PCB trace length equalisation, and impedance control.
 Few of the cheap boards bother with any of these.

 FPGAs can be a bit daunting, so check that the manufacturer provides: